JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/timers.md

 UNION
--- Someone's Transfers going to friendly settlements SELECT id FROM transfer WHERE totype=False and idto IN (SELECT id FROM settlement WHERE pname IN (friendly)) );
+-- Someone's Transfers going to friendly settlements SELECT id FROM transfer WHERE totype=False and idto IN (SELECT id FROM settlement WHERE pname IN (friendly)) -- And add all other visible transfers too
+UNION
+SELECT id FROM transfer WHERE discovered=True
+);